 Khadeja Ahmed, a homeless woman, said she lost her four-month-old baby in a night shelter last year.

 "Last year during winters, I left my four-month-old child and went to the toilet.
 When I came back, I could not find my child," said 30-year-old Khadeja, staying in the 17th century Jama Masjid which gives refuge to a large number of people every night.

 Delhi Sunday recorded the coldest day in the past five years with the day temperature dropping to 11 degrees Celsius, 10 degrees below normal.

 A homeless woman, Dimple, told this IANS reporter: "We feel more secure on the streets as there are a lot of thefts inside the shelters.
 From beggars to drug addicts, many people don't allow us to sleep in peace.
 So, we, a group of five women with our children, sleep at Yamuna Pushta near Nigambodh Ghat every night."

 She also said two people known to them, including 40-year-old Naveen, a rickshaw puller, died of the cold Friday.

 On New Year's Eve, 35-year-old Bhima, a balloon seller, died as he slept under the open sky on a chilly night near the Pusa Road roundabout.

 Bhima was part of the group of 250 homeless people who were left in the lurch when the Municipal Corporation of Delhi (MCD) demolished a temporary night shelter put up by the Delhi government in a park near the roundabout.

-Meanwhile, a DUSIB official claimed that the temporary night shelters were far better this time than previous year, and regularly cleaned.
+Meanwhile, a DUSIB official claimed that the temporary night shelters were far better this time than the previous year.

 However, a homeless man said the tents were mostly of poor quality material and often had gaping holes.
 "Basic requirements like blankets, doormats and sanitation are not provided," Sanjay Kumar told IANS.